-Florø – Norway's westernmost town
+Florø – the westernmost town on the Scandinavian mainland

 A history of Florø